Statistic Parker Florida National

 Parker Racial Demographics & Ethnicity

-The Parker racial demographics and ethnicity breakdown could be indispensable tools for recognizing and rectifying systemic inequities, fostering social justice and inclusion and cultivating resilient communities.
-In Parker, the racial breakdown reveals 77.8% White, 19.1% Black or African American, 1.9% Asian, 0% American Indian and 0% Native Hawaiian, with 5.2% of the population identifying as Hispanic or Latino.
-Of all households, 92.4% reported speaking English only, while 3.7% reported speaking Spanish only.
-Moreover, 9.2% of residents were classified as foreign-born.
+The 5 largest ethnic groups in Parker are 77.8% White, 19.1% Black or African American, 1.9% Asian, 0% American Indian and 0% Native Hawaiian, with 5.2% of the population identifying as Hispanic or Latino.
+Of note, 92.4% of households reported speaking English only, while 3.7% reported speaking Spanish only.
+Additionally, 9.2% of residents were classified as foreign-born.
+The Parker racial demographics and ethnicity breakdown are essential for comprehending and addressing systemic inequities, advancing social justice and inclusion and cultivating resilient communities.

 Parker Population Density